 - 1/2 cup of scotch oats/oat groats

 From there you can test your tolerance levels by slowly increasing your serve.
-Check the Monash Low FODMAP app for more information about how the FODMAP levels change at larger serves.
+Check the Monash University FODMAP Diet app for more information about how the FODMAP levels change at larger serves.

 Why do different oat products contain different FODMAP levels?